 The rich and powerful wanted to travel without leaving home, but also to demonstrate their superiority in terms of culture and money.
 The realization of halls of geographical maps and globes was a symbol of knowledge of the world, financial possibilities, love for art, and naturally, of the rule of lands.
 It was a celebration of science and discoveries, but also an auto-celebration of their own power

 The Villa Farnese of Caprarola (Viterbo) is a very charming example of a Renaissance residence.
 The building was initially to be a defensive structure.
-In 1530, Cardinal Alessandro Farnese commissioned Antonio Sangallo, a famous architect, to build here a fortress.
+In 1530, Cardinal Alessandro Farnese commissioned Antonio Sangallo, a famous architect, to build a fortress.
 However, a few years later, the Cardinal became Pope.
 Therefore, the work paused.
-Thirty years later, Alessandro Farnese the Younger, grandson of the Pope and a Cardinal himself, decided to retire to Caprarola.
+30 years later, Alessandro Farnese the Younger, grandson of the Pope and a Cardinal himself, decided to retire to Caprarola.
 In 1555, he commissioned the architect Giacomo da Vignola to conclude the construction changing it to a magnificent residence.
-The Villa has now plenty of elegant floors, rooms, frescoes, and gardens.
+The villa has now plenty of elegant floors, rooms, frescos, and gardens.